yuhasem/poc_utils/tas/notes.md

     ; LOOP STARTS BELOW HERE
 0x080FA1B2  MOV r0, #0xA
 0x080FA1B4  BL 0x080EB74C
-    ; This like sets r0 to a new value
-0x080FA1B8  LSL r4, r6, #0x03
+    ; This sets r0 to a vlue where 7 bits are the passed in value and 9 bits are a random number ; between 0 and a size indexed by the passed in value 0x080FA1B8  LSL r4, r6, #0x03
     ; << 3 means r6 may also be used as an index to a uint16_t[].
 0x080FA1BA  ADD r5, r4, r7